OSS Maritime Unit

-The Maritime Unit (MU) was a branch of the Office of Strategic Services that enabled maritime warfare for the allies during World War II.
-MU's mission was to "infiltrate agents and supply resistance groups by sea, conduct maritime sabotage, and to develop specialized maritime surface and subsurface equipment and devices."
-MU developed specialized boats, equipment, and explosives, fashioned underwater breathing gear, waterproof watches and compasses, an inflatable motorized surfboard, and "a two-man kayak that proved so promising that 275 were ordered by the British."
+The Maritime Unit (MU) was a branch of the Office of Strategic Services (OSS) that enabled maritime warfare for the allies during World War II.

+MU's mission was to "infiltrate agents and supply resistance groups by sea, conduct maritime sabotage, and to develop specialized maritime surface and subsurface equipment and devices".
+MU developed specialized boats, equipment, and explosives, fashioned underwater breathing gear, waterproof watches and compasses, an inflatable motorized surfboard, and "a two-man kayak that proved so promising that 275 were ordered by the British".

-MU was originally established as a division of the Special Operations Branch of the OSS but was granted Branch status on June 10, 1942.
+MU was originally established as a division of the Special Operations Branch (SO) of the OSS but was granted Branch status on June 10, 1942.

-The Frogmen of the MU are considered pioneers of amphibious, maritime, and underwater warfare.
-While it was a civilian agency, the United States Navy SEALS state clearly that the OSS Maritime Unit is one of their direct preceding organizations.
+The Commando Frogmen of the MU are considered pioneers of amphibious warfare, maritime special operations, and underwater warfare.
+While it was a civilian agency, the United States Navy SEALs state clearly that the OSS Maritime Unit is one of their direct preceding organizations.